zhufuyi/sponge_doc/en/learn-about-sponge.md

 sponge's code generation process divides code into two main parts: business logic and non-business logic.
 Taking a complete web service project code as an example, consider the entire web service codebase as an egg.
 The "shell" represents the web service framework code, while both the "white" and the "yolk" represent business logic code.
 The "yolk" is the core of the business logic (code that needs to be written manually).
 Examples include defining MySQL tables, defining API interfaces, and writing specific logic code.
 The "white" serves as the bridge between the core business logic code and the web framework code (auto-generated and does not require manual coding).
 It includes code generated based on proto files, such as route registration code, handler method function code, parameter validation code, error codes, Swagger documentation, and more.

-The egg model for `⓷Web service created based on protobuf` code is illustrated in the following diagram:
+The egg model for `⓷Create web service based on protobuf` code is illustrated in the following diagram:

 ![web-http-pb-anatomy](assets/images/web-http-pb-anatomy.png)

 <br>

-The egg model for `⓶Microservice created based on sql` and `⓸Microservice created based on protobuf` code is illustrated in the following diagram:
+The egg model for `⓶Create grpc service based on sql` and `⓸Create grpc service based on protobuf` code is illustrated in the following diagram:

 ![micro-rpc-pb-anatomy](assets/images/micro-rpc-pb-anatomy.png)

 <br>

-The egg model for `⓹GRPC gateway service created based on protobuf` code is illustrated in the following diagram:
+The egg model for `⓹Create grpc gateway service based on protobuf` code is illustrated in the following diagram:

 ![micro-rpc-gw-pb-anatomy](assets/images/micro-rpc-gw-pb-anatomy.png)